ReverseThatApp/ReverseThatApp.github.io/_posts/2025-10-23-8ksec-droidpass-untimate-password-vault-challenge.md

 # Security assessment & suggested mitigations
 ## Security through obscurity
-The primary weakness in DroidPass is that both key and IV are derived purely from constants embedded in the binary.
-Despite being compiled to native code, those constants are recoverable through static analysis.
-The steps used by the constructor are deterministic and independent of user-provided secrets or hardware-backed key storage.
+The principal weakness in DroidPass is that both the encryption key and IV are derived solely from constants embedded in the binary.
+The developers stored those values as ASCII byte arrays, then performed trivial transformations—splitting into chunks and reversing lists—to make static analysis slightly more awkward.
+Even though the code is compiled to native, those constants and the constructor’s deterministic steps are recoverable via static analysis.
+Because the derivation is independent of any user-provided secret or hardware-backed key store, an attacker with the APK can reconstruct the key and IV without executing the app.

 Simply put: if an attacker can read your APK, they can compute the same AES key and IV and decrypt the database—regardless of whether the app hides logic behind obfuscation or AOT compilation.